terrorizer1980/ScriptProject/README.md

 Here Is DinoFengz Public Github!
-U can get script / config in here!
+U can get latest script / config in here!